Jesse Sykes: Career

-In 2008 the band toured with Earth and Black Mountain.
-In 2009 Sykes and Wandscher wrote and recorded original music for The Seattle Shakespeare Company's performance of "The Tempest".
+In 2008, the band toured with Earth and Black Mountain.
+In 2009, Sykes and Wandscher wrote and recorded original music for The Seattle Shakespeare Company's performance of The Tempest.

 In 2010, Sykes sang at All Tomorrow's Parties in Monticello, New York with the festival's headliner Altar, a collaborative project (as well as album name) between Sunn O))) and Boris.
 The festival was curated by the film director Jim Jarmusch.
 That same weekend Sykes also performed in Altar at Brooklyn's Masonic Temple.
 The show was opened by BXI, the collaborative project with Ian Astbury, front person of The Cult, and Boris, followed by Jesse Sykes and The Sweet Hereafter.
 On this night a power outage occurred, lasting forty-five minutes.
 To preserve power, Altar was performed in the dark.
 On December 10, 2007, Sykes also performed with Altar as part of ATP at The Forum, London.

 Sykes' association with Altar came about in 2006 when she had been asked by the members of Sunn O))), to write lyrics and a melody and sing over music they had created with members of Boris, for the upcoming collaborative album.
 Sykes named the song "The Sinking Belle".

-Sykes said she drew inspiration for the song from author Joan Didion’s memoir The Year of Magical Thinking.
+Sykes said she drew inspiration for the song from author Joan Didion's memoir The Year of Magical Thinking.
 Pitchfork called The Sinking Belle "Altars centerpiece and masterpiece".

 In 2011, Jesse Sykes and the Sweet Hereafter's fourth album, Marble Son, was released, garnering critical praise from The New York Times, Spin, Consequence of Sound, and others.
 The Line of Best Fit called it "a triumph, in a word".
 Spin called it "a sprawling psyche rock vision."

 In an interview with Mark Lager on Vinyl Writers, Jesse Sykes discussed her upcoming fifth album.
 "The new record speaks about what happens in the wake of all the angst and all the noise and fury - so, therefore, a lot of it is very gentle.
 It feels like the residue left over after you have a good cry or suffer a trauma.
 The new record is also how my isolation sounds: crickets chirping, ripples on ponds, but then there’s always a sinister reminder.
 This record may not be as sonically robust as Marble Son – a bit more fragile, perhaps.
 I would like to think we became more sophisticated after making that record- we learned a lot and I think that evolution is still in the process of unfolding.
 The new record is maybe going to be a bit more lo-fi, in that we recorded some on 1/2 inch tape… so it has a rawness, but I think it’ll be a nice companion to our earlier work, but will also appeal to those who liked the heavier aspects of Marble Son."

 Since 2019, she has been recording and performing with the psychedelic rock supergroup The Third Mind, as their lead vocalist.

+In late 2025, Sykes released Forever, I've been Being Born, her first album with The Sweet Hereafter since 2011.